ACA penalties are real: What to do if you receive IRS Letter 226J

 Who gets an IRS letter?

-The IRS is sending Letter 226-J to ALEs they find to be in violation of ACA requirements, which could come for several reasons – not filing with the IRS, not providing 1095-C forms to employees as required, not offering health care coverage that meets the affordability standard, or not providing health care coverage that meets minimum essential coverage requirements.
+The IRS is sending Letter 226-J to ALEs they find to be in violation of ACA requirements, which could come for several reasons – not filing with the IRS, not providing 1095-C forms to employees as required, not offering health care coverage that meets the affordability standard, or not providing health care coverage that meets minimum value coverage requirements.

 To determine who owes an ESRP, the IRS reconciles information from forms 1094-C and 1095-C, which are filed by employers.
 The IRS then compares the information to employees’ individual income tax returns, as well as forms filed by exchanges to determine if an employee received a subsidy.
 If there’s any discrepancy, the IRS will flag it, and an ALE will receive a letter.